Learn | Progress | Achieve

-Worcestershire Martial Arts is team of experienced volunteers that provide Taekwon-Do (ITF Style) and Kickboxing classes for age 4+ focusing on improving fitness, social relationships, mindfulness, active participation in fundraising and most importantly continued passion for learning through the study of martial arts.
+Worcestershire Martial Arts is led by team of experienced world medallist instructors that provide authentic ITF Taekwon-Do and Kickboxing classes for age 4+ focusing on improving fitness, social relationships, mindfulness, active participation in fundraising and most importantly continued passion for learning through the study of martial arts.
 We also provide personal protection courses and workshops for all, including ladies only courses and corporate courses/workshops for lone workers.

 Find out more about our team here